-The Central Asian Journal of Nephrology (eISSN 3105-4145) aims to provide a platform for the dissemination of high-quality research, clinical studies and expert opinions in the field of nephrology.
+The Central Asian Journal of Nephrology (ISSN 3105-4145) aims to provide a platform for the dissemination of high-quality research, clinical studies and expert opinions in the field of nephrology.
 It is dedicated to improving the understanding, prevention, diagnosis and treatment of kidney diseases in Central Asia and beyond.
 The journal aims to promote collaboration between researchers, clinicians and healthcare professionals to address the unique challenges in nephrology faced by the Central Asian region, because of its same cultural and environment factors, genetic background and similar healthcare models.

 Call for Publications